hscells/boogie/README.md

 output. boogie translates a simple DSL syntax into a [groove](https://github.com/hscells/groove) pipeline.
 Both groove and boogie are designed to be easily extendable and offer sane, simple abstractions.

 The most important abstraction is the statistic source.
-A boogie pipeline does not worry itself with how documents are stored or the structure of your index; only how to access the source of documents.
-In this way, boogie separates how you choose to store your documents from how you get your experiments done. boogie down.
+A boogie pipeline is not concerned with how documents are stored or the structure of the index; only how to retrieve documents.
+In this way, boogie separates how you choose to store your documents from how you get your experiments done.

 ## Installation